n-tasnim/GNN-BERT-Music-Context/README.md

-# GNN--BERT for Multimodal Music Understanding and Cross-Modal Retrieval
+# GNN-BERT for Multimodal Music Understanding and Cross-Modal Retrieval

 A multimodal music understanding project combining **Graph Neural Networks (GNNs)** with **BERT-based text representations** for music